vlang/v/vlib/x/vweb/README.md

 ### Custom not found page

-You can implement a `not_found` endpoint that is called when a request is made and no matching route is found to replace the default HTTP 404 not found page.
+You can implement a `not_found` endpoint that is called when a request is made, and no matching route is found to replace the default HTTP 404 not found page.
 This route has to be defined on our Context struct.